Skip to content

 Configure Stripe

-To set up a multiprocessor integration, you have to make some configuration changes to Stripe.
+To set up a multiprocessor integration, you must make some configuration changes to Stripe.

 Disable invoice emails

-To prevent customers from paying directly on Stripe, disable automatic emails for any customer who processes payments on a third-party provider.
+To prevent customers from paying directly on Stripe, disable automatic emails for any customer who processes payments on a third-party processor.
 To disable automatic emails:

-• Disable Send finalized invoices and credit notes to customers in Stripe’s automatic billing settings.
+• From the automatic billing settings in the Dashboard, disable Send finalized invoices and credit notes to customers.
 After you change this setting, changes to any subscription with collection_method set to send_invoice won’t trigger customer emails.
-Only use this if all of your emailed subscription invoices are paid with a third-party payment provider.
+Only use this if all of your emailed subscription invoices are paid with a third-party processor.

 Configure the customer portal

 If you use the customer portal, disable Allow customers to view and update payment methods in the customer portal settings.
-(You also need to disable the Customers can switch plans setting.)
+You must also disable the Customers can switch plans setting.
 You need to build custom flows to allow users to self-serve updates to their payment method on a third-party processor.

 Sign up new customers